Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

-\textbf{Watermark Recovery on Face Swapping.} In this paper, the face swapping manipulation pool contains merely SimSwap~\cite{SimSwap[18]} in the training phase, and we validated the watermark recovery performance for both in- and cross-manipulation settings by introducing other recent state-of-the-art face swapping algorithms, InfoSwap~\cite{InfoSwap[19]}, UniFace~\cite{UniFace[20]}, and E4S~\cite{e4s[54]}, in the testing phase.
-As shown in Table~\ref{tab:bit_accuracy_celebahq}, our model consistently recovers the desired watermark messages at average accuracies of 98.02\% and 96.98\% for $128 \times 128$ and $256 \times 256$ resolutions, respectively, while HiDDeN, MBRS, CIN, and ARWGAN all obtain accuracies around 50\% and RDA has accuracies below 75\% against all synthetic models.
-Moreover, it can be concluded from the cross-manipulation tests on unseen synthetic models that by simply tuning with SimSwap, the hidden watermarks are pleasantly maintained by our method since the goals for different face swapping algorithms are identical.
-Meanwhile, the semi-fragile watermarking framework, FaceSigns~\cite{FaceSigns[9]}, although obtains low watermark recovery accuracies as designed when facing synthetic manipulations that are expected to destroy the embedded watermarks, its performance regarding the common manipulations is unexpectedly unsatisfactory besides illustrating low visual quality as reported in Table~\ref{tab:vis_quality_celeba}, leading to an average recovery accuracy of $80.39\%$.
+\textbf{Watermark Recovery on Face Swapping.} In this paper, the face swapping manipulation pool contains merely SimSwap~\cite{SimSwap[18]} in the training phase, and we validated the watermark recovery performance for both in- and cross-manipulation settings by introducing GAN-based face swapping algorithms SimSwap~\cite{SimSwap[18]}, InfoSwap~\cite{InfoSwap[19]}, UniFace~\cite{UniFace[20]}, and E4S~\cite{e4s[54]}, and diffusion-based face swapping algorithms DiffSwap~\cite{DiffSwap[55]}, FuseAnyPart~\cite{FuseAnyPart[76]}, Face-Adapter~\cite{Face-Adapter[77]}, and REFace~\cite{REFace[78]} in the testing phase.
+As shown in Table~\ref{tab:bit_accuracy_celebahq_128} and Table~\ref{tab:bit_accuracy_celebahq_256}, our model consistently recovers the desired watermark messages at average accuracies of $92.50\%$ and $95.24\%$ for $128 \times 128$ and $256 \times 256$ resolutions, respectively, while HiDDeN, MBRS, RDA, CIN, ARWGAN, and InvisMark obtain accuracies around $60\%$ against most synthetic models.
+WEvade performs better than the former, but still struggles at around $70\%$ on average.
+Moreover, it can be concluded from the cross-manipulation tests on unseen synthetic models that, by simply tuning with SimSwap, the hidden watermarks are pleasantly maintained by our approach since the goals for different face swapping algorithms are ultimately identical.
+The semi-fragile watermarking framework, FaceSigns, obtains low watermark recovery accuracies as designed when facing synthetic manipulations that are expected to destroy the embedded watermarks.
+However, its performance regarding the common manipulations is unexpectedly unsatisfactory besides illustrating low visual quality as reported in Table~\ref{tab:vis_quality_celeba}, leading to an average recovery accuracy of $80.39\%$.
+Meanwhile, IMD and MaLP exhibit rare robustness when facing one or two particular face swapping algorithms, while having even higher cosine similarities (e.g., $0.7228$ against SimSwap for MaLP) than those when facing common manipulations.
+Lastly, although preserves outstanding robustness against most common manipulations by obtaining $93.77\%$ and $93.22\%$ average accuracies, SepMark fails to recover the original robust watermarks with only $76.83\%$ and $75.93\%$ average accuracies for the two resolutions, respectively.